corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/node-flow-management-console.md

 The flow management console allows you to see the state of the flows running on a node and perform some operations on them.
 It runs as part of the [Gateway Service](gateway-service.md).

-It has a front end written in React, and a REST service written in Kotlin, which makes RPC calls to Corda: Enterprise Edition .
+It has a front end written in React, and a REST service written in Kotlin, which makes RPC calls to Corda Enterprise.

 It consists of two `.jar` files: